coordinature/coordinature.github.io/development/applications/familysigns/mobile.md

 We'll give you a quick tour!
 <start>
 	8b. contacten > nodig familie uit
 	This is where you'll find your contacts.
-Let's start by inviting someone who you would like to share a special sign with.
+Let's start by inviting someone with who you would like to share a special sign.

 	Invite: